Ana Bailão: 2023 mayoral by-election

 Following the resignation of Mayor John Tory, Bailão was widely speculated to be a potential candidate in the then-upcoming mayoral by-election.
 She explored launching a campaign with political strategists Tom Allison and Nick Kouvalis, who both advised Tory's campaigns.

 On March 17, 2023, Bailão announced her intention to run for mayor of Toronto.

-Bailão has proposed reversing Toronto Transit Commission (TTC) budget cuts by uploading the city's municipal expressways – the Don Valley Parkway and Gardiner Expressway – to the provincial government, which would annually save $200 million.
+Bailão proposed reversing Toronto Transit Commission (TTC) budget cuts by uploading the city's municipal expressways – the Don Valley Parkway and Gardiner Expressway – to the provincial government, which would annually save $200 million.
 She highlighted the need to boost ridership back to pre-pandemic levels.
 Bailão also discussed expanding cellular service in the TTC subway system, describing it as a "convenience and safety issue", and stated that telecom providers have a "duty" to work with the city, which major firms have refused to do.

 She has indicated she does not support the new strong-mayor powers brought in by the province which allow by-laws that align with provincial priorities to be passed with one-third support on council and disagrees with Tory, who requested them.
 However, she indicated that she supports the new powers which enhances the mayor's influence over the city budget, including the power to veto amendments.

 She came in second in the election with 32.46% of the vote, losing to Olivia Chow.